-Soviet President Nikolai Podgorny has accused "imperialists" of interfering in Ethiopia's affairs and has said the Socialist-military Government of Ethiopia has the Kremlin's full backing.
+Background: Soviet President Nikolai Podgorny has accused "imperialists" of interfering in Ethiopia's affairs and has said the Socialist-military Government of Ethiopia has the Kremlin's full backing.
 President Podgorny was speaking at a banquet for the visiting Ethiopian Head of State, Lieutenant Colonel Mengistu Haile-Mariam, who arrived in Moscow on Wednesday (4 May).

 At the banquet, President Podgorny said it was no secret that what he termed "certain imperialist and other reactional??? forces" were ?anning national strife in an effort to hamper Ethiopia's development.
 President Podgorny said the notorious policy of "divide and rule" meant playing with fire and resulted in dangerous armed conflicts.
 Replying, Colonel Mengistu said "the guardian, co-ordinator and leader of the reactionary forces attempting to undermine Ethiopia was imperialism - the sworn enemy of oppressed peoples".
 He singled out American "imperialism" for particular emphasis.